ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/pages/Using-CloudFront-and-S3-to-host-ReactJS/README.md

 ![no-more-404-on-path](images/path-good.png)

-This method works, but it complete falls apart.
+This method works, but it completely falls apart.
 Once dynamic path is introduced.

 ## Each Method Have It's Own Perks

-Each method have it's own perks.
-The best way is to setup a folder for each path in the bucket.
+Each method has its perks.
+The best way is to set up a folder for each path in the bucket.

 [↩️ back to article](../../README.md)